 What is "Cryotherapy"?

 Technically, the term cryotherapy refers to any therapy that utilizes cold (cryo).
-However, at Chill N Out we use whole body cryotherapy, in which the client steps into a Cryo Sauna filled with cold gas which lowers the skin's surface temperature rapidly enough to stimulate regulatory functions of the body, similar to an ice bath but much more comfortable.
+However, at Chill N Out we use true whole body cryotherapy, in which the client steps into a freezing cold Cryo Sauna which lowers the skin's surface temperature rapidly enough to stimulate regulatory functions of the body, similar to an ice bath but much more comfortable.

 Is Cryotherapy new?

 Not only has this type of cryotherapy been around for several decades, but other types of cryotherapy, such as ice baths, are some of the longest standing types of recovery modalities in the world.

 Modern cryotherapy as we know it today was first used in Japan in 1978 during a study on rheumatoid arthritis.
 Since that time the technology has been further developed in Europe and the United States.
 Cryotherapy first gained it's popularity with football players throughout Europe, followed by non-athletes, then came to America and became popular with our athletes (most NBA & NFL teams now have their own Cryo Saunas in-house).
 As we follow in the same footsteps Europe, more and more people begin to discover the wonderful benefits of this treatment.

 How does Cryotherapy work?
 Is there evidence?

 During cryotherapy, you will step into our Cryo Sauna, which maintains a temperature of between -120F to -145F which will cause the skin temperature (not the core temperature) to drop rapidly.